briansimiyuj/doctor-appointment-app/README.md

       vii.
 Run getAvailableSlots function when the doctor info is updated viii.
 Create a function to handle the slot selection
         - Add the selected time slot to local storage
-        - Update the isBooked state to true
+        - Update the isBooked state to true, based on the doctorID and previous isBooked state

     e.
 Create a function to cancel the appointment

       i.
 Remove the selected time slot from local storage ii.
-Update the isBooked state to false
+Update the isBooked state to false based on the doctorID and previous isBooked state

     #### Time slot management